 After the war, the Royalist Sir Edward Hopton and his wife Deborah returned to what was left of the house and church.
 The church was eventually rebuilt in around 1680 (unusually for the time, in brick) but the only part of this second church that now remains is the tower, with the current church having been built by the Rev. John Hopton in about 1860 in memory of his wife and three of his daughters.
 He was the eighth generation of the Hopton family to live at Canon Frome Court, which was rebuilt in the eighteenth century.
 The Rev. John Hopton was actually John Parsons by birth, but his father had been willed the arms and name of Hopton in 1841, as well as the estate.
 He had 13 children, of which six had died by 1859.

 Dating from around 1786 the present Canon Frome Court was built for Richard Cope Hopton and remained in the family until being bought by the Herefordshire County Council in 1952, who turned it into a school for 13-15 year olds.
 In 1978 the school was closed, and the Court once again changed hands.
-It is currently a commune, which is approached via a long driveway at the end of which are two large brick pillars dated 1905 (the ornate iron gates can still be seen but these days they are never closed).
+It is currently an intentional community, which is approached via a long driveway at the end of which are two large brick pillars dated 1905 (the ornate iron gates can still be seen but these days they are never closed).
 On top of these are two carvings – one of a Griffin’s head with a severed hand in its mouth, and the other of a chained Talbot hound, resting a paw on St. Andrews Cross.
 Both of these appear on the Hopton family crest.

 In 1829, it was reported that Richard Hopton, the second son of the Rev. J. Hopton, was a somnambulist and on this unfortunate occasion he managed to sleepwalk out of one of his bedroom windows and fell to the ground.
 Initial hysterical reports suggested that he was dead, but this was not the case.
 One of the servants heard him fall, and medical help was duly summoned – his worst injury was a broken collar bone, but he was rather badly bruised all over and probably was in an extreme state of shock having been so rudely awoken!
 However, a few years later in 1835, Richard suffered a burst blood vessel and died.